tidycozydev/vaadin-escape-game/README.md

 ## What's next?

+I'm not pleased by how it reacts on mobile.
+I could dig into that.

 I intend to implement statistics and some machine learning to improve the dogbot.

 ## Build the jar